makersacademy/bowling-challenge/README.md

 As a game
 So that I can be fair
-I want to end a frame after the second turn unless I am at frame ten
+I want to end a frame after the second turn unless the player got a strike or I am at frame ten

 As a game
 So that the game doesn't go on forever